Basic DCP Job Tutorial (Node.js)

 YELLING!

-This demonstrates how DCP distributes computation across workers, even for simple tasks like converting characters to uppercase.
+This demonstrates how DCP distributes computation across workers, even for small tasks like converting characters to uppercase.

 async function main() {